 Although the false apostles were ministers of darkness, they “transformed themselves into ministers of righteousness.”
 They presented themselves in a guise different from what they were.
 Paul did not depict how they did this or with which doctrine they showed but just the fact that they did it.
 That way, the principle applies to any generation.
 However, he said that they “peddled the Word of God” (2 Co 2:17).

 whose end will be according to their works.

 God will judge these pretenders based on what they believed and how they acted, not on what they claimed for themselves.
 God is never fooled by pretension.
 The end of these false apostles will be what their actions deserve.

 Satan presents tolerance as a virtue.

-Today, Satan deceived the church into believing that tolerance in doctrine is a virtue.
+Today, Satan deceives the church into believing that tolerance in doctrine is a virtue.
+He is in the business of creating clean non-Christians.
 There is a radical difference between tolerating the person and what the person believes.
 Satan’s appeal to the believer to accept no boundaries will assert that any viewpoint can be correct.
 It seeks to undermine the idea that people can find truth in the propositions of Scripture.
 The problem is that the toleration of today is intolerant of anything but its own position.
 It has created an indifference to God’s truth revealed in Scripture.